Pediatric Neurology Resident Responsibilities

 The remaining nine months of the year are elective.
 The resident may select clinical electives such as neuroradiology, additional EEG or EMG training, neuro-oncology, sleep medicine, genetics, neuro-ophthalmology, neuro-otology, or additional time in any of the sub-specialty clinics.
 The resident may also decide to dedicate all or part of this time to research or other career development activities.

-During the neurology in-patient floor service rotations the residents take in-house call every sixth night.
-During the NNICU rotation call is every third night (though residents have every third day off).
+During the neurology in-patient floor service and NNICU rotations the residents take in-house call every fourth night.
 During the nightfloat rotation, the resident works 6 nights of 12 hour shifts 7 pm-7 am with one night off per week..
 During outpatient and consult months there is no call.

 During the PGY4 year the residents take at home call.
 The on-call resident takes all neurology calls from St. Louis Children's Hospital and all telephone consult calls from outside hospitals.
 The resident also takes calls from patient families for the division of pediatric neurology.
 Weeknight call is typically covered by the resident supervising the in-patient ward service.
 One weeknight per week is usually covered by the adult neurology rotator.
 Weekend call consists of coverage from Friday night to Monday morning and is divided equally among the PGY4 pediatric neurology residents.
 During weekend call the on-call resident covers all hospital services.
 They receive assistance from the adult neurology rotator one day each weekend.